cloudfoundry/docs-deploying-cf/openstack/deploying_bosh.html.md

 ---
-title: Deploying BOSH with Micro BOSH
+title: Deploying BOSH with MicroBOSH
 ---

-This guide describes the process for deploying BOSH as an application using micro BOSH.
+This guide describes the process for deploying BOSH as an application using MicroBOSH.

 ## <a id="prerequisites"></a>Prerequisites ##

-### <a id="microbosh"></a>Micro BOSH ###
+### <a id="microbosh"></a>MicroBOSH ###

-Micro BOSH should be deployed and targeted.
-See the steps in [Deploying Micro BOSH](deploying_microbosh.html).
+MicroBOSH should be deployed and targeted.
+See the steps in [Deploying MicroBOSH](deploying_microbosh.html).

 ### <a id="stemcell"></a>BOSH Stemcell ###

-A BOSH Stemcell should be uploaded to the Micro BOSH.
+A BOSH Stemcell should be uploaded to the MicroBOSH.
 See the steps in [Uploading a BOSH Stemcell](uploading_bosh_stemcell.html).

 ### <a id="openstack_floating_ip"></a>OpenStack Floating IPs ###